 You may have gotten far in life by being strong-willed, but that shouldn’t be a one word descriptive quality of your personality.
 Saying something softer like determined would be better in this situation.
 You may be asked to expand on each word.
 However, if you’re not, then that word will hang in the air like a dead weight if you’re not allowed to explain why you think being strong-willed is a positive quality.

 Have you ever been asked this question in a job interview?
-If you were asked this question, what five words would you use to describe your personality?
+Have you ever taken a personality test to reveal your type?
+What five words would you use to describe your personality?